Ryuji-Hazama/LegacyVsModern/MyChildhood/README.md

 ### Walking in the Darkness :flashlight:

 &nbsp;&nbsp;&nbsp;&nbsp;Coding in the 2000s felt like walking in the darkness.
 When I fell down on the ground, I had no idea what caused it, and I had to jump off the cliff without knowing how high it was and what was waiting at the bottom.
 And was no one to stop me, even if I'm heading in the wrong direction.
 And when I was lost, I needed to find the way out by myself; there was no map and no one to tell me the direction to the exit.
 &nbsp;&nbsp;&nbsp;&nbsp;But also, that's why I can manage almost everything today.
-I can find a small clue from almost nothing to fix the problem, and I can create something from scratch.
-I know and am used to the darkness, and that's not the fear for me.
+I can find a clue from almost nothing to fix the problem, and I can create something from scratch.
+I know the darkness and am used to it, and that's not the fear for me.
 That's an exciting challenge for me, because I know what's inside.
 Short of resources doesn't matter for me, because I have skills.

 &nbsp;&nbsp;&nbsp;&nbsp;***This is the real power of "Legacy Coding."***